 All proposals will be evaluated by the Faculty Professional Development Committee of the Faculty and Academic Staff Development Board.

 Applications must be submitted in electronic format after the necessary signatures are obtained.
 A scanned copy must be attached to an e-mail and sent to email@example.com by 4:30 p.m. on the due date.
 The e-mail subject line must include the grant title and last name of the applicant (example: WTF&S-Fischer).
 Applications that are not submitted following these directions will not be considered.

-Please note that you must also receive and submit a reference letter from either your Department Chair or Academic Dean that must be part of the electronic application along with the application.
+Please note that you must also receive and submit a reference letter from either your Department Chair or Academic Dean that must be part of the electronic application.